Jorge Radhamés Zorrilla Ozuna: Political career

 He organized the Civic Renovation Movement, which helped support Miguel Vargas Maldonado in the pre-presidential election of Dominican Republic in 2008.

 In September 2009 the Civic Renovation Party is recognized as a political party by the resolution no. 18-2009 with which he is presented as a Presidential candidate.

-Jorge Radhamés Zorrilla Ozuna participates in the presidential elections of 2012, in the Purple Aliance (Spanish: Alianza Morada), supporting Danilo Medina, who won the presidential election of Dominican Republic in 2012.
+Jorge Radhamés Zorrilla Ozuna participates in the presidential elections of 2012, in the Purple Alliance (Spanish: Alianza Morada), supporting Danilo Medina, who won the presidential election of Dominican Republic in 2012.

 In 2012 the Progressive Renovator Pact (Spanish: Pacto Progresista Renovador) was signed between members of the Dominican Liberation Party (including Leonel Fernández Reyna President of the Party and of Dominican Republic in that moment, Danilo Medina, and Reinaldo Pared Pérez) and members of the Civic Renovation Party (its President Jorge Radhamés Zorrilla Ozuna and the General Secretary, Franklin White Coplin).
 Other signatories were: Francisco Javier García, General Coordinator of the Dominican Liberation Party, Jaime David Fernández Mirabal, Temístocles Montás, Radhamés Camacho, Roberto Salcedo, and senators Félix Bautista from San Juan de la Maguana, Amílcar Romero from Duarte Province, Rubén Darío Cruz from Hato Mayor, Félix Nova from Monseñor Nouel, José Rafael Vargas from Espaillat, and Rafael Calderón from Azua.
 This alliance later took Danilo Medina to the Presidency of Dominican Republic.